 Just before sunset, Dan settled in a chair on his balcony at Villa Maranda and spread the treasure map of Cabo De Soldado on a coffee table.
 He scrolled through pages of an eBook guide to Goa on his tablet, stopping at an article about the fort.
 Occasionally he glanced up to the actual remains, clearly visible from where he sat, familiarising himself with the layout.

 According to markings on the map, the treasure could be in any of several locations spread among the ruins, including under the cannon.
 Why so many markings?
 Perhaps they’re just to mislead if the map happened to fall into the wrong hands.
 So there must be a subtle difference in this one mark on the cannon.
 Dan studied the map closely, turning it to catch light in different ways.
 Yes!
 There it is—you’d never think of looking for that under normal circumstances.
-All the marks were uniform size crosses in the shape of the Latin letter X. However, the one marking the cannon had a minuscule circle in the centre.
+All the marks were uniform size crosses in the shape of the Latin X. However, the one marking the cannon had a minuscule circle in the centre.

-When a feeling of euphoria had subsided, there remained an enormous challenge now the place was out of bounds and highly dangerous.
-Dan decided to make a start as quickly as possible.
+When a feeling of euphoria had subsided, there remained an enormous challenge now that the place was out of bounds and highly dangerous.
+Dan decided to start as soon as possible.
 First, he needed to find a route up to the fort, one where he had the best chance of going unnoticed.
 According to photos in the guidebook, a narrow footpath from the beach wound up the cliff to a corner of the perimeter walls.
 It seemed well screened by trees for much of the way, unlike the ruins, visible for miles from all directions.
 He opted to go by night, relying on a torch to guide him.
-Once there, he’d decide what sort of tools were needed to carry out the hunt, and hoped to be able to get them locally without arousing suspicion.
+Once there, he’d decide what sort of tools were needed to carry out the hunt and hoped to be able to get them locally without arousing suspicion.

 The sun turned into a large crimson fireball as it sank quickly to the horizon in the Arabian Sea.
 Dan watched in awe as a small Goan fishing boat, a wooden single outrigger, slowly moved across the sun, perfectly silhouetted.
 The sky took on varying shades of red, orange and blue as twilight fell.
-Completely mesmerised, feeling as if in a trance, thoughts drifted to Katie Barnes, and tears welled in his eyes.
+Completely mesmerised, feeling as if in a trance, his thoughts drifted to Katie Barnes and tears welled in his eyes.
 Where are you, Katie?
 If only you knew… he sighed deeply.